Pigmice2733/peregrine-frontend/docs/docs.md

 ## `GET`

-Anyone can view any user
+Admins can view any user, users can view themselves

 ### Response